US inflation dips from 4-decade high but still causing pain

 AP Economics Writer

-WASHINGTON (AP) — Inflation slowed in April after seven months of relentless gains, a tentative sign that price increases may be peaking while still imposing a financial strain on American households.
+WASHINGTON (AP) — Inflation eased slightly in April after months of relentless increases but remains near a four-decade high, imposing a continuing financial strain on American households.

 Still, Wednesday’s report contained some cautionary signs that inflation may be becoming more entrenched.
 Excluding the volatile food and energy categories, so-called core prices jumped twice as much from March to April as they did the previous month.
 The increases were fueled by spiking prices for airline tickets, hotel rooms and new cars.
 Apartment rental costs also kept rising.